Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Budget And Cheap Wireless Earbuds - Winter 2024 Reviews
+The 5 Best Budget And Cheap Wireless Earbuds of 2024

 Best Budget and Cheap Wireless Earbuds

 Not too long ago, if you wanted a pair of wireless Bluetooth earbuds, you'd have to spend a lot of money.
-Now that headphone jacks are becoming less common on phones and Bluetooth headphones are becoming the norm, you don't have to spend a lot to get a decent pair of wireless in-ears.
-Wireless headphones give you the freedom of not requiring wires, making them more portable and easier to toss into a pocket or bag.
+Now that headphone jacks are becoming less common on phones, and Bluetooth headphones are becoming the norm, you don't have to spend a lot to get a decent pair of wireless in-ears.
+Unsurprisingly, wireless headphones don't require wires to work, making them more portable and easier to toss into a pocket or bag.

 1. Best Budget Wireless Earbuds

 The JBL Vibe Buds True Wireless are the best budget wireless earbuds we've tested.
 These affordable buds stand out from the crowd thanks to their feature set.
-They have a companion app, so you can fine-tune their excited sound.
-They also support Google Quick Pair, so you can easily connect them to your Android devices.
-You can use the audio mode to improve audio quality, and video mode decreases latency that can cause sound to go out of sync with video.
+Their companion app includes a graphic EQ and presets, so you can fine-tune their excited sound.
+They support Google Quick Pair, so you can easily connect them to your Android devices.
+You can also use the Audio Mode to improve audio quality, while Video Mode decreases latency, so lip-sync issues aren't as noticeable when watching videos.
+That said, they're still cheap buds, so you'll still encounter some lip-sync issues, even with Video Mode enabled.

 They have a decently comfortable fit and are well-built.
 They're also certified IP54 for resistance against dust and direct water exposure.
 However, their carrying case doesn't have a lid.
-While your buds won't easily fall out, thanks to magnets within the case, some people may still find this design choice a little unusual.
-If you prefer a more sturdy carrying case, you'll want to check out the JBL Vibe Beam True Wireless.
+While the buds are kept in place by magnets in the case, some people may still find this design choice a little unusual.
+If you prefer a more sturdy carrying case, check out the JBL Vibe Beam True Wireless.
 They offer a similar performance but have a stem design, and their carrying case has a lid.
 However, their fit isn't as comfortable or stable, and you get one less charge cycle from the case.

 See our review